 - Protruding or herniated (slipped) disk and pinched nerve

-- Dull, burning, or sharp pain in your back.
-The pain can be confined to a single spot or cover a large area
+- Dull, burning, aching or sharp pain anywhere along your spine; the pain can be confined to a single spot or cover a large area

-- Consistent ache in the middle or lower part of your back, especially after standing or sitting for an extended period
+- A persistent ache in the middle or lower part of your back, especially after standing or sitting for an extended period

 - Arm numbness or tingling